 - an inhaler is not available

-- your friend is having trouble talking or is struggling to breathe
+- your friend has trouble talking or struggles to breathe

 - your friend's lips are turning blue

 - your friend becomes unconscious